signalfx/signalfx-agent/docs/pguidance/agent-install-standalone-windows.md

   To learn more, see [Getting Around the Kubernetes Navigator](https://docs.signalfx.com/en/latest/integrations/kubernetes/get-around-k8s-navigator.html)

-* For APM monitoring:
-  Learn how to install, configure, and verify the Smart Agent for Microservices APM (**µAPM**).
+* For APM monitoring, learn how to install, configure, and verify the Smart Agent for Microservices APM (**µAPM**).
 See [Overview of Microservices APM (µAPM)](https://docs.signalfx.com/en/latest/apm2/apm2-overview/apm2-overview.html).